-- execution-mode: Determines how Trusted Remediator performs default remediation: - Automated: Trusted Remediator automatically remediates resources by creating an OpsItem, running the SSM document, and then resolving the OpsItem after successful execution. - Manual: An Opsitem is created, but the SSM document isn't executed automatically.
+- execution-mode: Determines how Trusted Remediator performs default remediation: - Automated: Trusted Remediator automatically remediates resources by creating an OpsItem, running the SSM document, and then resolving the OpsItem after successful execution. - Manual: An OpsItem is created, but the SSM document isn't executed automatically.
 You review and manually run the SSM document from the OpsItem in the AWS Systems Manager OpsCenter console. - Conditional: Remediation is disabled by default.
 You can enable it for specific resources using tags.
-For more information, see the following sections Customize remediation with resource tags and Customize remediation with resource override tags. - Inactive: Remediation doesn't occur, and no OpsItem are created.
-You can't override the execution mode for the Trusted Advisor check that is set to inactive. - preconfigured-parameters: Enter values for SSM document parameters that are required for automated remediation.

-• alternative-automation-document: This attribute helps override the existing automation document with another supported document (if available for the specific check).
-By default, this attribute is not selected.
-For information on supported checks and the automation documents, see Trusted Advisor checks supported by Trusted Remediator
+For more information, see the following sections Customize remediation with resource tags and Customize remediation with resource override tags. - Inactive: Remediation doesn't occur and no OpsItem are created.
+You can't override the execution mode for the Trusted Advisor check that's set to inactive. - preconfigured-parameters: Enter values for SSM document parameters that are required for automated remediation, in the format of Parameter=Value, separated by a comma (,).
+See Trusted Advisor checks supported by Trusted Remediator for supported preconfigured parameters for the associated SSM document for each check. - alternative-automation-document: This attribute helps override the existing automation document with another supported document (if available for the specific check).
+By default, this attribute isn't selected.

 The alternative-automation-document attribute doesn't support custom automation documents.
-You can use existing supported Trusted Remediator automation documents.
+You can use the existing supported Trusted Remediator automation documents listed in Trusted Advisor checks supported by Trusted Remediator.